-- (2) Exclusive Option Agreement.
-Puyi Bohui and its shareholders have entered into an Exclusive Option Agreement with WFOE on September 6, 2018.
-Under the Exclusive Option Agreement, the Puyi Bohui shareholders irrevocably granted WFOE (or its designee) an irrevocable and exclusive option to purchase, to the extent permitted under PRC law, once or at multiple times, at any time, part or all of their equity interests in Puyi Bohui.
-According to the Exclusive Option Agreement, the purchase price to be paid by the Company to each shareholder of the Puyi Bohui will be the RMB10 or certain other amount permitted by applicable PRC Law at the time when such share transfer occurs.
-The Exclusive Option Agreement became effective on September 6, 2018 and will remain effective permanently. - (3) Exclusive Technical and Consulting Services Agreement.
+(2) Exclusive Option Agreement.
+Puyi Bohui and its principal shareholder Mr. Yu Haifeng has entered into an Exclusive Option Agreement with WFOE on September 6, 2018.
+Under the Exclusive Option Agreement, he irrevocably granted WFOE (or its designee) an irrevocable and exclusive option to purchase, to the extent permitted under PRC law, once or at multiple times, at any time, part or all of his equity interests in Puyi Bohui.
+According to the Exclusive Option Agreement, the purchase price to be paid by the Company to Mr. Yu Haifeng will be amounts permitted by applicable PRC Law at the time when such share transfer occurs.
+The Exclusive Option Agreement became effective on September 6, 2018 and will remain effective permanently.

+(3) Exclusive Technical and Consulting Services Agreement.
 On September 6, 2018, WFOE entered into an Exclusive Technical and Consulting Services Agreement with Puyi Bohui to enable WFOE to receive substantially all of the assets and business of Puyi Bohui in China.
 Under this Agreement, WFOE has the exclusive right to provide Puyi Bohui with comprehensive business support, technical and consulting services, and other services in relation to the principal business during the term of this Agreement utilizing its own advantages in management consulting, and technology and information.
-WFOE, or any other party designated by WFOE, may enter into further technical and consulting service agreements with Puyi Bohui, which shall provide the specific contents, manner, personnel, and fees for the specific consulting service.
-This Agreement became effective on September 6, 2018 and will remain effective unless otherwise terminated when all of the equity interest in Puyi Bohui held by its shareholders and/or all the assets of Puyi Bohui have been legally transferred to WFOE and/or its designee upon the approval of the board of directors of Puyi, Inc., in accordance with an Exclusive Option Agreement entered among WFOE, Puyi Bohui and its shareholders. - (4) Equity Interest Pledge Agreement.
-Under the Equity Interest Pledge Agreement dated September 6, 2018 among Puyi Bohui, each of the shareholders of Puyi Bohui and WFOE, each shareholder of Puyi Bohui agreed to pledge all of his or her equity interest in Puyi Bohui to WFOE to secure the performance of Puyi Bohui's obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to be entered into in the future.
-Under the terms of the agreement, in the event that Puyi Bohui or its shareholders breach their respective contractual obligations under the Exclusive Technical and Consulting Services Agreement, WFOE, as pledgee, will be entitled to certain rights, including, but not limited to, the right to collect dividends generated by the pledged equity interests.
-The Puyi Bohui shareholders also agreed that upon occurrence of any event of default, as set forth in the Equity Interest Pledge Agreement, WFOE is entitled to dispose of the pledged equity interest in accordance with applicable PRC laws.
-Shareholders of Puyi Bohui agreed not to transfer, sell, pledge, dispose of or otherwise create any encumbrance on their equity interests in Puyi Bohui without the prior written consent of WFOE.
-The Pledge became effective on such date when the pledge of the Equity Interest contemplated herein is registered with relevant administration for industry and commerce (the "AIC") and will remain effective until all payments due under the Exclusive Technical and Consulting Services Agreement has been fulfilled by Puyi Bohui, or upon the transfer of equity interests under the Exclusive Option Agreement entered into among the parties of this agreement.
+WFOE, or any other party designated by WFOE, may enter into further technical and consulting service agreements with Puyi Bohui, which shall provide for the specific contents, manner, personnel, and fees for the specific consulting service.
+This Agreement became effective on September 6, 2018 and will remain effective unless otherwise terminated when all of the equity interest in Puyi Bohui or all the assets of Puyi Bohui have been legally transferred to WFOE and/or its designee upon the approval of the board of directors of Puyi, Inc., in accordance with an Exclusive Option Agreement entered among WFOE, Puyi Bohui and its principal shareholder.

+(4) Equity Interest Pledge Agreement.
+Under the Equity Interest Pledge Agreement dated September 6, 2018 among Puyi Bohui, the principal shareholder of Puyi Bohui Mr. Yu Haifeng and WFOE, Mr. Yu Haifeng agreed to pledge all of his equity interest in Puyi Bohui in favor of WFOE to secure the performance of Puyi Bohui's obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to be entered into in the future.
+Under the terms of this Agreement, in the event that Puyi Bohui or its shareholders breach their respective contractual obligations under the Exclusive Technical and Consulting Services Agreement and any such agreements to, the right to collect dividends generated from the pledged equity interests.
+Mr. Yu Haifeng also agreed that upon occurrence of any event of default, as set forth in the Equity Interest Pledge Agreement, WFOE is entitled to dispose of the pledged equity interest in accordance with applicable PRC laws.
+Mr. Yu Haifeng agreed not to transfer, sell, pledge, dispose of or otherwise create any encumbrance on his equity interests in Puyi Bohui without the prior written consent of WFOE.
+The Pledge became effective on such date when the pledge of the Equity Interest contemplated herein is registered with relevant administration for industry and commerce (the "AIC") and will remain effective until all payments due under the Exclusive Option Agreement entered into among the parties to this Agreement.

+1. ORGANIZATION AND PRINCIPAL ACTIVITIES (cont.)